rjones-lf/iroha/deploy/ansible/roles/iroha-standalone-deploy-node/README.md

 iroha-standalone-deploy-node
 =========

-a role to run iroha cluster by delivering previously generated `genesis.block`, keypair for each node, and newly generated `config.sample` to target hosts.
+A role to run iroha cluster by delivering previously generated `genesis.block`, keypair for each node, and newly generated `config.sample` to target hosts.
 It runs `iroha` and `postgres:9.5` in docker containers.